laravel/docs/helpers.md

 <a name="method-value"></a>
 #### `value()` {#collection-method}

 The `value` function returns the value it is given.
-However, if you pass a `Closure` to the function, the `Closure` will be executed then its result will be returned:
+However, if you pass a closure to the function, the closure will be executed then its result will be returned:

     $result = value(true);